Bluefissure/HousingPos/README.md

 - Can I use it to steal others' housing presets?

   No, you can only read the furniture list of the house **which  you can decorate**.

-- Will I get banned?

-  Please don't use the force move to move outdoor furnitures to some weird positions.

-## Update

-Since the opcode is updated along with the patch update, the furniture list and force move function will become invalid after each patch update.

-Please submit an issue to request an update to the definitions.